 Our sales cycles, which measure the time between our first contact with a customer and the first shipment of product orders to the customer, vary substantially and may last as long as two years or more, particularly for new technologies.
 In addition, even after we make initial shipments of prototype products, it may take several more months to reach full production of the product.
 As a result of these long sales cycles, we may be required to invest substantial time and incur significant expenses in advance of the receipt of any product order and related revenue.
-If orders ultimately received differ from our expectations with respect to the product, volume, price or other items, our operating results may be adversely affected.
+If orders ultimately received differ from our expectations with respect to the product, volume, price or other items, our operating results, financial condition and ability to maintain our operations may be adversely affected.